AusARG/ABLeS/README.md

 3. Live data storage service (home and scratch storage), and
 4. Archival data storage services.

-The AusARG allocation is co-managed by lead bioinformaticians Hardip Patel and Terry Bertozzi, who are responsible for approval and oversight of the allocation and the users within it.
+**The AusARG allocation is co-managed by lead bioinformaticians Hardip Patel and Terry Bertozzi, who are point of contact for providing access and oversight of the allocation and the users within it.**

 **Learning together**

 The ABLeS journey is collaborative and involves the the BioCommons, the research community, and the facilities.
 Communities such as ABLeS will work to understand their tools, methods and optimal approaches to solve the bioinformatics problems at hand.
 It is expected that communities will engage the BioCommons in an open and collaborative manner, with regular meetups (expected frequency ~ 2 monthly).
 A concrete outcome of that engagement will be reports and notes on toolsets, workflows, methods, resource usage and quality assessments for derived reference data sets, to support and assist other communities.

 **Using the AusARG share**

 The AusARG Steering Committee will direct the use of ABLeS, ensuring that resource consumption is aligned with the prioritise of the community.

 **AusARG priorities for 2021**